1982–83 KNVB Cup: Round of 16

 The matches of the round of 16 were played on January 8 and January 9, 1983.

 Quarter finals

 The quarter finals were played on February 23 and March 9, 1983.
 Two-legged matches were played from this point on.
 When both teams won once, or drew twice, extra time (and if necessary a penalty shootout) was held no matter what the aggregate score was.

 Semi-finals

 The semi-finals were played on March 30 and April 13, 1983.

 Final

-The final was played on May 10 and 17, 1983.

 Ajax also won the Dutch Eredivisie championship, thereby taking the double.
 They would participate in the European Cup, so finalists NEC could play in the Cup Winners' Cup.